bratislava/nextjs-template/README.md

 - update envs in `strapi/kubernetes/base/.env`
   - `DATABASE_HOST=template-strapi-database`
   - `MINIO_BUCKET=template-strapi`
+    - this is used in `strapi/config/env/production/plugins.js`

+What is set up manually (this is WIP list):
+- `strapi/config/env/production/plugins.ts` - upload provider is set to minio
+- custom `strapi::security` middleware is added to `strapi/config/middleware.js`

 After changing all of this, remove "How to use this template" part from readme.